Protecting & Restoring Long Island's Peconic Bays

 Harmful algal blooms (HAB) have plagued the Peconic Estuary since at least the mid-1980’s and pose a public and environmental health threat.
 With an increasing frequency, we are seeing harmful algal blooms in various areas of our Suffolk County waterbodies.
 Suffolk County’s marine waters are a huge economic driver for Long Island in their contributions to tourism, commerce, fishing, recreation, and more.
 Safe and attractive waters play a key role in assuring the success of many of these activities.

 PEP will focus on reducing nitrogen loading, one of the primary causes of harmful algal blooms.
-Additionally PEP will be heavily involved in the Suffolk County 2016 effort to develop a county-wide Harmful Algal Bloom Research, Monitoring and Management Plan to aid in understanding HABs and to help focus future actions and management strategies.
+Additionally PEP was heavily involved in the development of the Suffolk County Harmful Algal Bloom Action Plan, to aid in understanding HABs and to help focus future actions and management strategies.
 PEP will work with partners to implement the management recommendations in the plan.

 To decrease the amount of pollutants entering the water via stormwater we need to do our part to change what we do on land.
 PEP has worked to establish subwatershed management plans to address the pathogen loads to waterbodies troubled with pathogen pollution, and to date has created 12 subwatershed management plans.

 These plans focuses on identifying cost‐effective structural and non‐structural practices to reduce overall pollutant loadings (i.e. bacteria, sediment, nutrients) and runoff volume to the subwatershed.
 Successful implementation of these plans is expected to help reduce stormwater runoff pollution and improve overall water quality conditions.
 This should in turn improve shellfish harvesting capacity, eelgrass habitat, and degraded marsh areas.